prof3ssorSt3v3/mad9011/docs/assignments/hybrid6.md

 Open BS LMS and go to the `Activities > Assignments` page.

-Go to the `Compositing an image` assignment.
+Go to the `Composite an image` assignment.

 Upolad your screenshot on the assignment page in BS LMS and click the submit button.